CODERTG2/sentinel/README.md

-# scout-bot
+# sentinel
-[WIP] Bot for scouting at FRC competitions.
+[WIP] Discord bot for scouting at FRC competitions.

 -Axiom 4787